 If you’re ordering a SIM card online, you may be asked at checkout to select your required SIM size.
 Fortunately, most providers sell multi-fit SIM cards, meaning you’ll receive the three SIM sizes in one package.
 Simply pop out the size that fits your device, insert into your phone, and you’re good to go.

 If you’re visiting Australia from overseas, you’ll be able to insert the right-sized Aussie SIM card into your device with no issues.
-But you may need to double check that your phone is network unlocked and that it’s compatible with Australian mobile technology before you arrive.
+You may need to double check that your phone is network unlocked and that it’s compatible with Australian mobile technology before you arrive.

 While most newer and high-end phones purchased overseas will work with the frequencies used by Australian mobile networks, older phones – or devices designed to work with CDMA-standard carriers, such as Sprint or Verizon in the US – may cause issues.
 Again, it’s best to check the frequencies that can be accessed by your specific phone before you travel, and make sure this includes Australian 3G or 4G networks.

-Most SIM cards come with either a 28 or 30 day expiry period – and knowing the difference is key to avoiding an unnecessary recharge!
+Most SIM cards last over a 28 to 35 day expiry period before needing a recharge – and knowing the difference is key to avoiding an unnecessary fee!
 If you get a SIM card for 30 days, you’ll have to recharge 12 times during the year.
 However, if you go with the slightly shorter 28 day SIM card, you’ll need to recharge 13 times to make sure you have coverage all year round.
 It’s not unreasonable to think of this as a slightly cheeky tactic from your SIM provider – but as long as you keep it in mind, you can make an informed decision about which SIM to go with.
 It doesn’t necessarily mean 30 day SIM cards are always better than 28 day alternatives – it all comes down to the inclusions.

 Arguably the best thing about prepaid SIM cards is the flexibility and freedom that they provide.
 For example, if you’re short on money one month and don’t want to pay for your service, you can simply avoid recharging until you’re ready to go again.
 However, be warned that most SIM cards come with an auto recharge option, which means your service automatically rolls over to the next month and charges your account again.
 If you want to avoid this, turn off the auto recharge option through your provider’s app, or contact your provider and make sure they do it.

 While there are many positives to prepaid SIM cards, the biggest downside is that you could be left without service if you exceed your SIM’s inclusions before you’re due to recharge again.
-Need data to order an Uber?
-Need to call your mum to tell her you’ll be late?
-You’re out of luck if you’ve maxed out your limits.
 Most providers allow you to top-up your SIM card with extra data or calls if you need them, but this usually comes at a higher cost than normal.
 And of course, you’ll need data to long onto the app to top-up anyway!

 Another important thing to keep in mind is which mobile network your SIM card will use.
 All SIM cards in Australia will use either the Telstra, Optus or Vodafone networks to deliver their services.
 While all three are wide-reaching in metro areas of the country, the Telstra network is generally considered superior for regional areas.
 Keep this in mind if your Australian travels see you heading out to the bush.